For the latest, most advanced host monitoring, check out New Relic Infrastructure.

 $ free -h total used free shared buffers cached Mem: 489M 248M 241M 5.9M 11M 118M -/+ buffers/cache: 118M 371M Swap: 0B 0B 0B

-The New Relic Servers monitor calculates memory usage by multiplying a server's reported virtual set size by its number of active instances.
+The New Relic Servers monitor calculates memory usage by multiplying a host's reported virtual set size by its number of active instances.
 This means it cannot distinguish between whether memory is shared between similar instances of a process or is unique to a specific instance.
 As a result, the per-process memory may be slightly higher than the overview memory chart.

 Running New Relic Servers as root will not modify the way the monitor calculates this data and will not affect your memory usage metrics.